 The pivotal Tryton Randomized Clinical Trial (RCT), the largest coronary bifurcation study ever conducted, compared the Tryton Side Branch Stent to conventional provisional treatment with balloon angioplasty in the side branch.
 The intended treatment population of patients with side branch vessels of 2.25 mm diameter or greater showed reductions in target vessel failure and side branch percent diameter stenosis with the Tryton stent^{2,3}.
-Both the Tryton and provisional treatment strategies were shown to have similarly low rates of stent thrombosis and no cardiac deaths reported at nine months.
 The Tryton Confirmatory Study, a single-arm study of the Tryton stent confirms the excellent results in significant bifurcations from the pivotal Tryton Randomized Clinical Trial.4